 Taboule Instructions

-- First, pour the bulgar into a large bowl and add the hot water.
+- First, pour the bulgur into a large bowl.
+Bring 1 cup of cold water to a boil, and then add the hot water to the bulgur.
 Stir and let it sit for about 20 minutes while you chop everything else.

 - Next, roughly chop the parsley so it will fit into a food processor and use that to save some time chopping.
 I had to do several batches as I have a quite small food processor.
 Set aside in a different bowl.